Russians control 80% of key Ukraine city, cut escape routes - NewsBreak

 A Russian failure, however, could lay the grounds for a Ukrainian counteroffensive — and possible political upheaval for the Kremlin.

-In the northeastern Kharkiv region, the Russian army is trying to strengthen its positions and Ukrainian forces there also are suffering painful losses, Zelenskyy said.
-“And we still need to fight, to fight hard for the complete security of Kharkiv and the region," he said.

-According to an intelligence update Tuesday by the U.K. Defense Ministry, Russian forces appear to have made small advances in the Kharkiv region for the first time in several weeks.

-Elsewhere, a regional Ukrainian military official said the country’s air defense shot down two Russian cruise missiles targeting the region around Odesa, Ukraine's main port on the Black Sea.
+A regional Ukrainian military official said the country’s air defense shot down two Russian cruise missiles targeting the southern region of Odesa, a key western port on the Black Sea.

 MORE STORIES ON THE RUSSIA-UKRAINE WAR: